Combinatorial Admissibility in Control-Affine Networks: Abstract

 \section{Abstract}

-We study synchronization of heterogeneous control-affine nonlinear agents interconnected through diffusive relative-output measurements.
-Motivated by recent geometric edge-space formulations for formation control, we separate the design into an \emph{edge-space} step, which specifies a stabilizing model evolution for relative outputs, and a \emph{lift} step, which realizes the prescribed edge motion using the agents' allowable input directions under the control-affine geometry.
+We study synchronization of heterogeneous control-affine nonlinear agents interconnected through diffusive (relative-output) measurements.
+We separate the design into an \emph{edge-space} step—specifying a stabilizing model evolution for relative outputs—and a \emph{lift} step—realizing the prescribed edge motion using the agents' allowable input directions, constrained by the control-affine geometry of the agents.
 We introduce an admissibility notion that characterizes when an edge-driven diffusive design is feasible.
-We relate generic admissibility to structured rank and maximum matchings in an associated bipartite graph, yielding checkable combinatorial certificates that show how graph topology and actuation structure jointly limit achievable edge dynamics.
+We derive checkable combinatorial certificates that connect graph topology and actuation limits directly to admissibility, so that feasible edge dynamics can be verified in a practical and transparent way.
 The results are illustrated on synchronization of nonlinear oscillators.